 Architecture sends a silent message to everyone walking into any place.
 It tells you what to expect and where the limits of behavior are.
 Prisons are the same.
 In my view, design is crucial to creating an environment in which prisoners can live and not become institutionalized.
 This means providing spaces for staying in contact with families, work, education, and playing sport.

 Prison is punishing, especially in the United States where decades of punitive policies have starved our prison systems of much needed funding for programs and services, from adequate nutrition to medical and mental health care, from drug treatment programs to vocational and educational opportunities.
 But as the tide is turning on our sentencing policies, so too in the incarceration arena.
 The Obama administration, for example, phased out private prisons at the federal level, and adopted more humane disciplinary policies, among other reforms.
 Architects are beginning to look more closely at prison design, and our partner class with Professor Julia Robinson is exploring ways in which the prison environment can be restructured to promote programming, education and, ultimately, successful reintegration into society.

-Note, we will not actually meet this day.
-Rather, you will satisfy this session by attending one of the prison tours I will schedule throughout the semester.
-We will discuss our experiences on these prison tours in other sessions of the class.
+Typically, you will satisfy this session by attending one of the prison tours I will schedule throughout the semester.

 - Norman Johnston, FORMS OF CONSTRAINT: HISTORY OF PRISON ARCHITECTURE (University of Illinois Press, 2000) (excerpt)

 - D.Moran, Y. Yewkes, J. Turner, Prison Design and Carceral Space, HANDBOOK ON PRISONS, 2nd Ed.
 (Routlege 2016)